-It is straightforward to show that $\mathrm{KL}(q|p) \geq 0$ and is zero if and only if the distributions p and q are identical, see section(8.8).
+It is straightforward to show that $KL(q|p) \ge 0$ and is zero if and only if the distributions p and q are identical, see section(8.8).
 Note that whilst the KL divergence cannot be negative, there is no upper bound on the value it can potentially take so that the discrepancy can be 'infinitely' bad.